-This article will be the first in a series of articles I’ll write about advice on how to parent in Chicago alone.
+This article will be the first in a series of articles I will write about advice on how to parent in Chicago alone.
 Whether you’re divorced, separated or just have the kids alone for a weekend, constructive activities are an important way to turn your time with your children into quality time.
 You want to enjoy your time with your kids and not have them report to the other parent that “we just played video games all weekend.”

 Outside activities in Chicago are hard.
 The weather is terrible half the year in Chicago but if you’re not outside, the kids don’t burn off enough energy.
 So, I’ll be focusing on outside activities, especially activities that can be done 365 days a year.

 Everyone’s favorite “it’s 9 AM and we don’t know what to do today” is the Lincoln Park Zoo.
 The Lincoln Park Zoo is 35 acres of animals.
 The zoo is conveniently located off Lake Shore Drive and if you’re not driving, you’re a short walk from the Fullerton redline stop.
 The Lincoln Park Zoo is a short 4.6 miles away from my office in downtown Chicago.
 Directions from my office to the Lincoln Park Zoo are below:

 The Lincoln Park Zoo is free!
 If you get a membership, there are all sorts of benefits from free parking, to early sign ups for Zoo activities.
 If you’re driving to the zoo, this pays for itself quickly.

 Additionally, there are lots of activities planned throughout the year at the zoo that can fill a morning or afternoon.

 While the zoo is free, there are lots of ancillary activities like face-painting, a carousel and cotton candy that are for sale.
 So, bring some spending money.